The major disruptors of the last few years have all arrived within industries where people thought things could never be different.

 Inbound success is a result of a few factors, all of which influence how much time it will take before you see results.

-So How Long Will It Really Take?
+Successful Inbound Marketing: How Long Will It Really Take?

 Here's a good example of a timeline for your inbound marketing strategy.

 With these tactics, you'll start building your email list, getting your pages to rank higher.
 This helps to get your content found by as many prospects as possible.

 Months 3 - 6

 From month three onwards, you should have your first campaign active and be promoting your content.

-You can expect to spend a decent amount of time in the long run - this isn't something you simply create and forget about.
+You can expect to spend a decent amount of time and effort driving this kind of change, and it should be ongoing — this isn't something you simply create and forget about.
 It requires consistent work, and your strategy may need to be adjusted as trends change.

-After the six month mark, you can expect to see results as your content starts to reach the right people.
-You'll be working through 90 day sprint cycles as each new campaign launches.
+After the six-month mark, you can expect to see results as your content starts to reach the right people.
+You'll be working through 90-day sprint cycles as each new campaign launches.

 Though inbound marketing takes time, it's worth it because it isn't simply about getting people to buy your product.
-It's about getting customers to establish trust in your brand which means that you'll have a repeat customer who will make purchases again and again.
+It's about getting customers to establish trust in your brand, which means that you'll have a repeat customer who will make purchases again and again.